Dora Marsden

 Dora Marsden (5 March 1882 – 13 December 1960) was an English suffragette, editor of literary journals, and philosopher of language.
-Beginning her career as an activist in the Women's Social and Political Union, Marsden eventually broke off from the suffragist organization in order to found a journal that would provide a space for more radical voices in the movement.
+Beginning her career as an activist in the Women's Social and Political Union (WSPU), Marsden eventually broke off from the suffragist organization in order to found a journal that would provide a space for more radical voices in the movement.
 Her prime importance lies with her contributions to the suffrage movement, her criticism of the Pankhursts' WSPU, and her radical feminism, via The Freewoman.
-There are those who also claim she has relevance to the emergence of literary modernism, while others value her contribution to the understanding of Egoism.
+There are those who also claim she has relevance to the emergence of literary modernism, while others value her contribution to the understanding of egoism.

 Early life

 Dora Marsden was born on 5 March 1882 to working-class parents, Fred and Hannah, in Marsden, Yorkshire.
 Economic setbacks in Fred's business forced him to emigrate to the U.S. in 1890, settling in Philadelphia with his eldest son.
 Hannah worked as a seamstress to support her remaining children, which left the family living in poverty when Marsden was a child.
-Among one of the first generations to benefit from the Elementary Education Act of 1870, Marsden was able to attend school as a child despite her impoverished circumstances.
+Among one of the first generations to benefit from the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), Marsden was able to attend school as a child despite her impoverished circumstances.
 She proved a successful student, working as a tutor at the age of thirteen before receiving a Queen's Scholarship at the age of eighteen, which enabled her to attend Owens College in Manchester (later the Victoria University of Manchester).
 In 1903, Marsden graduated from college and taught school for several years, eventually becoming headmistress of the Altrincham Teacher-Pupil Center in 1908.

 In October 1909, Marsden was arrested with several other members of the Women's Social and Political Union (WSPU) for dressing in full academic regalia and interrupting a speech by the chancellor of their alma mater, demanding that he speak out against the force-feeding of imprisoned suffragist alumni who were on hunger strike.
 A few months later, she broke into the Southport Empire Theatre and hoisted herself into the cupola, where she waited 15 hours in order to heckle Winston Churchill, who was soon to become Home Secretary, while he was speaking at an election rally.
 Marsden was arrested with a deputation to Parliament which was widely reported at the time.

 Marsden's commitment to the cause earned her an administrative position in Christabel and Emmeline Pankhurst’s WSPU, for which she left her teaching position in 1909.
 Although she was dedicated to the early feminist movement, Marsden's strong theoretical principles and independent disposition often brought her into conflict with WSPU leadership, who found her unmanageable.
 In 1911, Marsden mutually agreed with the Pankhursts to resign her position with the WSPU.
 Disaffected by the organization, but still committed to the women's movement, she was determined to find ways to support alternative voices relevant to the cause.